Setnr/carla-driving-simulator/README.md

 	* RadarSpoof_StartOffset (Time after creation of the sensor when the error will first appear)
 	* RadarSpoof_ProgressionRate The ammount the Interval gets decresed to Increase the Rate of Failure during the simulation)
 	* RadarSpoof_CutOff (The effective Range on where it gets reduced to, during the spoofing attack)
+* Blockage
+	* Blockage_Start (When the Blockage will Start to generate Hexagons in the FOV of the Radar)
+	* Blockage_Interval (The Intervall when new Hexagons will get added)
+	* Blockage_HexagonAmmount (The Ammount of Hexagons which will be spawned within the FOV of the Sensor)

 are currently implemented with given Paramters.